davidsword/davidsword.ca/README.md

 `grunt less` compiles and minifies all `/assets/src/css/*.less` into `/assets/css/dist/style.css`.
 Use `grunt watch` during dev to fire this on any edit of a `*.less` file.

+### Pluggables

+Contents of `/pluggables/` extend the functionality of WordPress, they're technically plugins and will be portable from theme-to-theme.

 ### Pseudo Post Formats

 This theme does not use `post_formats` in the tradional sense.
 I found the added step of changing post formats easy-to-forget while creating content, and that my post formats were less about that flag and more about what type of content is in the post.
 There two conditions in which a `post` can have that will rendered in a slightly different post format.
 When a post has: